Startup Incorporation Startup Lawyer

 If you remember one thing about startup incorporation

-What you should do this week
+What founders should do this week after startup incorporation

 • If you are pre-seed and building with a co-founder: agree on the equity split, put vesting in place, and sign IP assignments before you ship meaningful product.